Topics: Powertrain & Propulsion

-Based on the popular classroom seminar, this eight-module course includes the instructor's insights and industry experience, including answers to participant questions.
+Based on the popular classroom course, this eight-module course includes the instructor's insights and industry experience, including answers to participant questions.
 To engage the learner and ensure that the objectives are met, interactions, knowledge checks, and summaries have been added.
 A downloadable course handbook is also included.
-While the course is approximately five hours in length, the estimated time to completion, including knowledge checks and the learning assessment is six hours.

 *SAE International is authorized by IACET to offer CEUs for this course.